Why Even Consider an Annuity Rollover?

 - You have significant cash in a life insurance policy, but there it does not have a no-lapse guarantee (no-lapse guarantees can be vitally important under some planning strategies).
 After proper analysis and comparison, you find another company that will offer a no-lapse guarantee and the transfer economics work.
 Solution: exchange the cash value to a new life insurance policy.

 - And my favorite – you have a high fee variable annuity and would prefer a lower fee variable annuity.
 Some traditional variable annuity fees are as much as SEVEN TIMES higher than fees on some of the newer low cost variable annuities!

 There are many options to consider here of course.
 However, the important thing is not to look at your life insurance or annuity in a tunnel.
-A comprehensive analysis of your insurance products is required and then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.
-It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges that cause an unintended taxable event (i.e. blowing up the whole deal and owing a boatload of taxes).
+A comprehensive analysis of your insurance products is required.
+Only then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.
+It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges.
+Mistakes that cause an unintended taxable event (i.e. blowing up the whole deal and owing a boatload of taxes).

 Don’t Know What to Do or Have the First Clue About Annuities?